ambreenhasan/cleen_beets/README.md

 Cleen Beets is a small ruby program I wrote for myself in order to make my life easier whenever I want to edit ID3 tags for my audio files.

-Properly formatted data is pulled from iTunes, which is then used to edit the ID3 Tags and the filename.
+Properly formatted data is pulled from the iTunesSearch API, which is then used to edit the ID3 Tags and the filename.

 ### To currently run the file: